 Thailand

-Conditions.
 Foreign nationals can acquire full ownership of apartments only in condominiums, where each apartment has its own owner but the common area is shared ownership.
-If an apartment building is not registered as a condominium, foreign nationals can only purchase apartments on the basis of a long-term lease (leasehold).
+If an apartment building is not registered as condominium, foreign nationals can only purchase apartments on the basis of a long-term lease (leasehold).

 When buying a villa with a plot of land, foreign nationals can only acquire full ownership of the house.
 The plot of land can only be leased by a foreign individual on a long-term lease, usually for a period of 90 years.
+It is also possible to set up a Thai company: a foreigner can own 49% of the company that buys the land.

 Turkey